SAP-samples/btp-setup-automator/docs/SAMPLECONFIG.md

 ## Further Information

 As the `btp-setup-automator` is leveraging the capabilities of the SAP btp CLI we recommend to have a look into the documentation of the CLI when it comes to the detailed parameters for single services.
-You fin the information in [help.sap.com](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/7c6df2db6332419ea7a862191525377c.html)
+You find the information in [help.sap.com](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/7c6df2db6332419ea7a862191525377c.html).